Quick and Easy Tofu Lentil Salad - The Perfect Protein Packed Meal

 When comparing lentils with other plant-based proteins, they come up second after soy products regarding protein content.

-Not only do lentils provide a good dose of protein, 12 grams per 1/2 cup, it also has many other benefits.
+Not only do lentils provide a good dose of protein at 12 grams per 1/2 cup, but they also have many other benefits:

-• Lentils are full of essential vitamins and minerals such as potassium, folate, zinc, iron, and B vitamins.
+• They contain essential vitamins and minerals such as potassium, folate, zinc, iron, and B vitamins.

 • They contain health-promoting phytochemicals that have anti-inflammatory and antioxidant properties.